I hope everyone had a Happy Halloween! 🎃 👻

 The sound and reverberating stops.
 Ok Elizabeth, you’ve done a really great job.
 We are going to pull you out and inject the contrast dye.
 I wince inwardly because there are never enhancing lesions on my MRI, just my luck that they miss the action.
 Everything is calm, lesions are static.
 Not encroaching; not growing.
 Count my blessings.
 “The platform starts to move, my hands feel the gentle glide of that textured plastic beneath them, soon the world will again be around me.
 A break between the magnets.

 Abruptly the motion stops.
 Maybe they needed more images.
-I wait, awaiting the voice, my connection to the world.
+I lay, awaiting the voice, my connection to the world.
 A few more moments…

 I press the tubular thing they gave me to communicate.
 What is it called?
 Brain fog is something fierce when you’re trying to describe an object your not all that familiar with.